-3.5 The Council's is about to produce an interim Cultural Strategy.
+3.5 The Council will shortly produce an interim Cultural Strategy.
 A key part of the strategy will include the aim to improve the quality of the cultural offering to a wider range of audiences, and to remove barriers in order to encourage more people to be part of the night time economy.